Declared a National Historic Site in 1988, Fairmont Banff Springs is known as a symbol in Canada’s rich and diverse history.

 In 1928 the newly designed Stanley Thompson Golf Course was opened to the public.

-The evolution of the golf course is a strong example of the lengths to which the hotel would go to cater to its guests.
+The golf course’s evolution is a strong example of the lengths to which the hotel would go to cater to its guests.

-The glory days of the ‘Golden Era’ came to a grinding halt with the devastation of World War II.
+The glory days of the ‘Golden Era’ came to a grinding halt with World War II devastation.

 In 1942, management decided to close the doors of the hotel for the duration of the war.